 Colorado's typical remedial education student profile is a Colorado resident, white, young and cannot meet CCHE statewide admission standards.
-Minority students are over-represented in this group.
+Minority students are overrepresented in this group.

 - Eighteen percent of all students enrolled in Colorado's community colleges took one or more remedial classes in 1997-98. - The highest proportions of 1997-98 remedial students are found in urban/suburban community colleges. - Remedial education serves two different markets the younger recently graduated high school student who lacks necessary math and writing skills and the older student returning to college who needs refresher courses. - While 29 percent of community college students are under 22 years old, 43 percent of students enrolled in remedial courses are under 22.
 Students between 22 and 35 are proportionally represented in remedial classes.
-Students over 35 are enrolled in remedial classes at higher rates. - Of the 12 000 students enrolled in remedial education in 1007 02 ennrovimetals six thousand (5 711) were recent high

-- Of the 10,000 students enrolled in remedial education in 1227-20, approximately six thousand (3,714) were recent high school graduates, i.e., graduated from high school in 1996 or 1997. - Colorado high school graduates account for a greater percentage of students enrolled in remedial education in 1997-98 than previously.
+Students over 35 are enrolled in remedial classes at higher rates. - Of the 18,000 students enrolled in remedial education in 1997-98, approximately six thousand (5,714) were recent high school graduates, i.e., graduated from high school in 1996 or 1997. - Colorado high school graduates account for a greater percentage of students enrolled in remedial education in 1997-98 than previously.
 In 1997-98, 48 percent were recent high school graduates compared to 42 percent in 1993-94. - Approximately 92 percent of students in remedial classes are classed as in-state students. - Sixty percent of the remedial students enrolled in only one remedial course while 23 percent enrolled in two remedial courses.
 Fifteen percent enrolled in three or more remedial courses.